EssamWisam/MLPath/mlpath/mldir_cli/example-project/README.md

 ```
 and don't forget to follow that up with ```pip install -r requirements.txt```

-Side note: The fact that this does not seperate the data preparation stage into ingestion and preprocessing is in itself a violation.
-Its important to note that your team doesn't have to follow everything in the manifesto; if everyone agrees that something should be done differently, then do it differently.
-The manifesto is just a reference.
+Side note: Its important to note that your team doesn't have to follow everything in the manifesto; if everyone agrees that something should be done differently, then do it differently.
+The manifesto is just a guideline.

 This was intuitive in our case since the ingestion stage will seldom have different methods so having its own folder seems unnecessary.